JOYUAGV/STM32_MS5837/README.md

 Configure your MDK project to suit these adding files and translate and build your project.
 ## Step 4
 Congratulations!
 You have ported the code successfully!
 Get ready to debugging!
+## PS
+This repository has been validated on MCU@stm32f103rct6.